seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

    -	The “CF Tiles” network will be used for all other deployed Tiles in a PCF installation
 	 - The "Dynamic Services" network will be used by BOSH Director for service tiles
 -	There will be a single service provider (outside) interface on the NSX Edge that will provide Firewall, Load Balancing & NAT/SNAT services.
+- The service provider (outside) interface will be connected to the network backbone in the way that is appropriate to the environment, as either routed or non-routed depending on the design.
+This cookbook does not cover provisioning of the uplink interface.
 -	Routable IPs should be applied to the service provider (outside) interface of the NSX Edge.
 It is recommended that 10 consecutive routable IPs be applied to each NSX Edge.
   -	One reserved for NSX use (Controller to Edge I/F)
   -	One for NSX Load Balancer to GoRouters